RS-PYTHON/rs-documentation/docs/how_to.md

 Verify the generated documentation
 ==================================

-The documentation is generated in the directory "site".
-The main page is the file "index.html" is this folder.
-It can be open in a web browser for example.
+The documentation is generated in the "site" directory.
+The main page is the "index.html" file located within this folder, which can be opened in a web browser, for example.

 The REST API can’t be opened like that since it needs to be served.
 You can open the REST API locally starting the rs-server and connecting to